SuperOfficeDocs/superoffice-docs/docs/api/search/find-selection/import-export-typical-search.md

 ## When the only change is a removed typical search

 The MasterVersion number in the TypicalSearches carrier is incremented once per deleted typical search.
-It is stored in both the Master installation at Superoffice, and in each customer database.
+It is stored in both the Master installation at SuperOffice, and in each customer database.
 It is therefore possible to see that there has in fact been a change since the last import; and once all the typical searches in the carrier have been imported, whatever is left over will be deleted.
-This deletion can be inhibited by setting the DeleteLeftovers property to false, but Superoffice does not expect to use this feature.
+This deletion can be inhibited by setting the DeleteLeftovers property to false, but SuperOffice does not expect to use this feature.

 ## TypicalSearchExporter